 Hi, I’m Jenny.
-I am a clinical social worker with a specialty in trauma practice and applied sport psychology.
+I am a clinical social worker with a specialty in trauma practice and a current doctorate student of sport and performance psychology.
 I work with equestrians of all ages and disciplines to improve their psychological skills and overall performance.
 Whether it's fine tuning mental skills or kicking competition anxiety to the curb - I can help!
 Check out my blog for mental health advice, resources, skills and all things equine industry!

 Let's hang out!